 Blunt, wide concrete cylinders are difficult to push deep into the ground, making it very difficult to extend them past the poor supporting soils under your home.

 Concrete can crack and break when under pressure, and even in response to temperature changes, making concrete piers a flimsy repair method.

 Additionally, there is nothing to guide the direction for the pier, which means they might not be installed straight.
 So how will they support your home?

 Because of these and other reasons, very few companies will recommend this kind of approach.

-At Foundation Systems of Michigan, we can identify and repair any issue you may be having with settling, sinking foundations.
-We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Supportworks network of foundation contractors.
+At Foundation Systems of Michigan, we can identify and repair any issue you may be having with settling, sinking foundations and have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada.

 We proudly serve Livonia, Ann Arbor, Saginaw, Traverse City, areas such as Petoskey, Grosse Pointe, Troy, Bloomfield Hills, Sterling Heights, Charlevoix, Jackson, Flint, and nearby.

 Please fill in the information below to setup your FREE INSPECTION!
 A member of our team will call you to confirm the details and walk you through the process.

 Please Note: You must be the Homeowner to receive our Free Estimate.
 Prospective buyers, renters, and non-homeowners will be charged a $250. fee for the written quote.
 This fee is payable upon setting the appointment, but will be credited to the final job cost if the work is completed by Foundation Systems of Michigan.